microsoft/winget-cli-restsource/Tools/PowershellModule/doc/PowerShell/Add-WinGetManifest.md

 ### -Path
 Supports input from pipeline.
 The path to the Manifest file or folder hosting either a JSON or YAML file(s) that will be uploaded to the REST source.
-This path may contain a single Manifest file, or a folder containing Manifest files for a single Manifest.
-Does not support Does not support targeting a single folder containing multiple different Manifests.
+This path may contain a single Manifest file, or a folder containing multiple YAML files for a single Manifest.
+Does not support targeting a single folder containing multiple different Manifests.

 ```yaml